silvxlabs/quicfire-tools/paper.md

    - Serialization/deserialization to/from JSON for storage and sharing
    - Extensibility through inheritance for specialized input types

 2. The `SimulationOutputs` class manages QUIC-Fire output files, providing methods to extract data from both compressed and gridded binary formats.
-It includes functionality to convert outputs to standard formats like NumPy arrays, Dask arrays, netCDF files, and zarr archives.
+It includes functionality to convert outputs to standard formats like NumPy arrays, Dask arrays, netCDF files, and Zarr archives.
 The output processing system handles:
    - Automatic detection of available output files
    - Mapping between sparse compressed formats and dense array representations
    - Coordinate system transformations and grid alignment